-The first season of Laid-Back Camp is a wonderful series, so much so that I consider it to be one of my favorite anime of 2018.
+I make it no secret that I’m enamored with Laid-Back Camp‘s first season, so much so that I consider it to be one of my favorite anime of 2018.
 Camping is a perfect topic for CGDCT and slice of life.
 The story, while a bit lightweight, is populated with a cast of incredibly charming characters and it does have an engaging arc to it.
 Both the art style and the music add to the experience originally created in the manga, to the point that it’s hard to imagine things without them.
 Simply put, I love Laid-Back Camp to pieces and I’m all for seeing more of it.
+So here I am with Season 2.

-Oddly enough, Season 2 doesn’t begin by continuing from where we left off.
-Instead, we’re treated with a mini-prequel set a few years back, when Rin (Nao Touyama) is in middle school.
+Oddly enough, this season doesn’t immediately begin by continuing from where we left off.
+Instead, we’re first treated with a mini-prequel set a few years back, when Rin (Nao Touyama) is in middle school.
 In line with what she mentioned in Season 1, Rin develops an interest in camping via tinkering with some of the gear her grandfather leaves at her home.
 Before long, she asks her parents to let her go camping solo for the first time.
 Fittingly, the campsite she picks is the same one from the very first episode of Laid-Back Camp: Lake Motosuko.

 Despite the hiccups, the trip does work out in the end.
 A nice touch is how Rin’s parents indirectly help her with the trip.
 Her dad (Takahiro Sakurai) secretly asks the man in charge of the campsite to stop by and help if asked while her mom (Kaori Mizuhashi) sneaks in a cup ramen in her backpack in case the curry rice goes awry.
 The trip is far from perfect but that’s to be expected and Rin still appreciates the experience she gains from it.
 Plus, none of the setbacks prevent her from enjoying the view.
 Even though Laid-Back Camp has technically used that specific vista before, it remains as stunning as it once was.